C-17 Globemaster III Tactical Transport Aircraft, United States of America

 The ALE-47 is capable of dispensing the new-generation active expendable decoys, POET and GEN-X, in addition to the conventional chaff and flare decoys that are compatible with the previous-generation ALE-40 and ALE-39 dispensers.

 LAIRCM is based on the AN/AAQ-24(V) Nemesis.
 It entered low-rate initial production in August 2002 and completed initial operational test and evaluation in July 2004.
 25 upgraded aircraft have been delivered.
 The system entered service in 2007.
-The four aircraft leased by the UK RAF are fitted with LAIRCM.
+The four aircraft leased by the UK Royal Air Force (RAF) are fitted with LAIRCM.

 Turbofan engines of the transport aircraft